 - Damnoen Saduak Floating Market

 Before heading back home in the Philippines, of course, we visited malls and shopping centres.
 We went to the Siam Paragon which was the 3rd largest shopping mall in Thailand and one of the biggest shopping centres in Asia.
 We also visited Siam Discovery Center, Hello Kitty House Café and Siam Square.

-We also entered Bangkok Art and Culture Center.
+We also entered the Bangkok Art and Culture Center.
 Here, admission is free and the centre is open from 10am till 9pm every day except Mondays.

-After all these, we had an eat-all-you-can dinner for only Baht139 (₱201.91) before going to the airport for our flight back home.
+After all of these, we had an eat-all-you-can dinner for only Baht139 (₱201.91) before going to the airport for our flight back home.

 *For more details, read The Land of Smiles – Thailand

 Again, the prices may vary depending on the season.
 The allowance for food and others are quite low since all the Package Tours availed included breakfast, lunch and dinner.
 There will be a huge difference if the airplane tickets were observed, so again, book your flight early.

 - We suggest that you book a cheap hotel since it’s just a place for you to stay.
 You will not be in the hotel the whole time so just choose the cheap ones.

 - Read and research.
 Read blogs and articles of the places you will visit.
 This will help you greatly.

 - Eat at affordable restaurants.